 Adverse outcomes in litigation matters that arise in the future, could negatively affect our business, results of operations, financial condition and cash flows.

-The outcome of litigation and other legal proceedings that the Company may be involved in the future, is difficult to assess or quantify.
+The outcome of litigation and other legal proceedings that we may be involved in the future, is difficult to assess or quantify.
 Defense and settlement costs can be substantial, even with respect to claims that have no merit.
-Due to the inherent uncertainty of the litigation process, the litigation process could take away from the time and effort of the Company's management and could force the Company to pay substantial legal fees.
+Due to the inherent uncertainty of the litigation process, the litigation process could take away from the time and effort of our management and could force us to pay substantial legal fees.
 Any conclusion of these matters in a manner adverse to us could have a material adverse effect on our business, results of operation, financial condition and cash flows.
 For example, we may be required to pay substantial damages, incur payments of fines and penalties, suffer a significant adverse impact on our reputation, and management's attention and resources may be diverted from other priorities, including the execution of business plans and strategies that are important to our ability to grow our business, any of which could have a material adverse effect on our business.
 If we do not have sufficient funds to settle or pay any damages and costs with respect to any lawsuits, this would have a material adverse effect on our business, financial condition and results of operation.

 Litigation & Legal Liabilities - Risk 3